-Tong Fu,

-Institute of Industrial Economics/Center of Regulation and Competition, Jiangxi University of Finance and Economics, Nanchang, China, canjianft@hotmail.com
+Tong Fu, Institute of Industrial Economics/Center of Regulation and Competition, Jiangxi University of Finance and Economics, Nanchang, China, canjianft@hotmail.com

 Citation Tong Fu (2017).
 What determines firms' access to credit in the absence of effective economic institutions: evidence from China.
-Economics Discussion Papers, No 2017-35, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2017-35
+Economics: The Open-Access, Open-Assessment E-Journal, 11 (2017-31): 1-27 . http://dx.doi.org/10.5018/economics-ejournal.ja.2017-31

-1. Introduction
+1 Introduction

 The existing literature suggests that economic institutions determine the allocation of resources for economic growth (North 1990).
 The endogenous growth theory states that "the fundamental explanation of comparative growth is differences in [economic] institutions" (Lin et al. 2010: 49).
-As an important counterexample, although China has one of the fastest-growing economies in the world, its legal and financial system is underdeveloped (Allen et al. 2005).
+As an important counterexample, although China has one of the fastest-growing economies in the world, its legal and financial systems are underdeveloped (Allen et al. 2005).
 Given that China has among the weakest protection of property rights (La Porta et al. 2004), what determines the allocation of credit by financial intermediaries in this rapid economic growth?
 In microeconomic terms, what determines firms' access to credit from financial intermediaries?
-This microeconomic question presents the existing literature with a challenge.
+This microeconomic question challenges the existing literature.

-The recent literature on law, finance, and economic growth explains the impact of economic institutions on economic growth, but it offers no insight into our research question.
+Recent literature on law, finance, and economic growth explains the impact of economic institutions on economic growth, but it offers no insight into our research question.
 Allen et al. (2005) explain China's growth puzzle by revealing the important contribution of the informal sector on that growth, while Ayyagari et al. (2010) and Linton (2006) analyze formal and informal financing.
-Other scholars investigate the impact of a firm's government connection (e.g., Cull et al. 2015) or bank relationships (e.g., Ongena et al. 2011) on its corporate finance.
-However, these scholars do not discover what drives the formal financing mechanism when legal institutions are un-
+Other scholars investigate the impact of a firm's government connection (e.g., Cull et al. 2015) or bank relationships (e.g., Ongena et al. 2011) on its corporate finance.1 However, these scholars do not discover what drives the formal financing mechanism when legal institutions are undeveloped.
+Even when scholars (e.g., Friedman et al. 2000) explain the underground economy or government intervention (e.g., Chen et al. 2011; Easterly and Levine 1997; La Porta et al. 1999; Shleifer 1997), they do not explore how financial resources (i.e., capital) are allocated when legal systems are ineffective.